This post was updated in October 2025 with new information on California security camera laws.

 Without a professionally installed commercial video surveillance system, it can be nearly impossible to identify potential security threats, mitigate risk, or even determine what is happening at any given time at a company facility.
-Because of this every California-based business should have a video surveillance strategy in place to protect its most important assets, including its employees.
+Because of this, every California-based business should have a video surveillance strategy in place to protect its most important assets, including its employees.

 It is especially important — particularly in California — for businesses to understand what they can and cannot do to ensure their employees’ safety, while also protecting both company assets and personnel privacy.

-- Recognizing that the laws governing video surveillance vary significantly by local and state jurisdiction.
+- Check Local Laws: Recognizing that the laws governing video surveillance vary significantly by local and state jurisdiction.
 In many regions of the U.S., employees have greater privacy rights in the workplace, and local laws must be considered prior to implementing any workplace video surveillance program.
 This is particularly important for large corporations with locations across multiple sites, both domestically and abroad.

 California-specific laws state that an employer cannot record employees in the following circumstances: